leighayanid/leighdinaya.com/README.md

-# website
+# [WIP] Personal website

-A complete rewrite of my portfolio website for the 3rd time.
-Third time's a charm for me 😆

-Fully responsive and production-ready.
-Built with Nuxt.js, Nuxt Content and hosted on Netlify.
+A complete rewrite of website for the 3rd time.
+Third time's a charm for me 😆 Fully static, responsive and production-ready website built with Nuxt.js, Nuxt Content and hosted on Netlify.

-Clean and simple styling with Tailwind CSS.
+Styling with Tailwind CSS.

 ### light mode 🌞